bszonye/civ7-tweaks/README.md

 # Trixie’s Tweaks 1.0.0
-bugfixes and workarounds for vanilla bugs
+adjustments and experiments for Civilization VII

 ## if you’ve stumbled across this mod
 this is my personal collection of gameplay and interface adjustments for